aniketambore/bijli_ln_wallet/README.md

 Here's what they help you to do:

-- `bitcoin_ui_kit`: This package offers helpful widgets and themes following the Bitcoin design guide.
-It's like a design toolbox.
+- `bitcoin_ui_kit`: This package offers helpful widgets and themes following the [Bitcoin design guide](https://bitcoin.design/guide/).
+It's like a design toolbox,

-- `bitcoin_icons`: Use this package to easily access the collections of Bitcoin icons for your app.
+- `bitcoin_icons`: Use this package to easily access the collections of [Bitcoin icons](https://bitcoinicons.com/) for your app.

 - `ldk_node`: This package provides a simple interface for setting up and running a Lightning node with an integrated on-chain wallet.
-It's like having a friendly helper.

 - `bolt11_decoder`: Use this package to decode BOLT11 invoices.